bongohead/econforecasting-r/README.md

 # Dev Notes
 - Separate "future implied forecasts" from baseline and scenario forecasts
-- Consider: Instead of forecasting ahead TDNS1 to TDNS3, forecast ahead individual yields (use tdns only to generate external forecast -> use to forecast intiial baseline, weak, strong)
+- Consider: Instead of forecasting ahead TDNS1 to TDNS3, forecast ahead individual yields (use tdns only to generate external forecast -> use to forecast intiial baseline, weak, strong) - try later, for now use standard and see if tdns estimates are too off from actual construction

 # CHANGELOG
 ## 2021-06-17 [v0.14]